EARN ADA

 Welcome, new delegators!

-Pool Ticker MERIT: Click to Verify
+Pool Ticker AXO: Click to Verify

 We are a Single Pool Operation to help maintain maximum decentralization and security of the Cardano network.
+Pool is now Alpha Block.

 Infrastructure